cardano-foundation/CIPs/CIP-0122/README.md

 Consider instead the following operation: given two integer sets with different (upper) bounds, take their intersection, producing an integer set whose size is the minimum of the two.
-This can once again be done using `bitwiseLogicalAnd`, but under match semantics (or padding semantics for that matter), we would first have to slice the longer argument, while under truncation semantics, we wouldn't need to.
+This can once again be done using `andByteString`, but under match semantics (or padding semantics for that matter), we would first have to slice the longer argument, while under truncation semantics, we wouldn't need to.